-The subject property comprises a double upper colony style flat located within the Shandon area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
+The property is located within an established residential aera within the Dalry district of Edinburgh where surrounding properties are similar in terms of age, style and type.
+Local facilities and amenities are available nearby.

-At the time of our inspection the property appears consistent with age and type of construction and was generally found to be in fair order throughout.

-Regular and ongoing maintenance to the external fabric of the building should be anticipated due to its age and type of construction.
+At the time of inspection, the general condition of the property appears consistent with its age and type of construction and was generally found to be in fair order throughout. ongoing maintenance/repair to the external building fabric should be anticipated.